Back to the US: How new rules for British visitors will work after travel ban lifts

 The airline will be required to “match the name and date of birth to confirm the passenger is the same person reflected on the proof of vaccination” and verify that the traveller meets the CDC's definition for being fully vaccinated.

+Depending on where you are travelling, you may well need to provide the same proof for admission to venues once in the US.

-Do I need a test?
+Do I need a pre-departure test?

 Yes, if you are arriving by air; for land arrivals a test is not necessary.